 - We send a volunteer info pack a few weeks before Leeds Festival which thoroughly details the festival volunteer role, responsibilities, and provides information about the festival and the festival site.

-- Secure Leeds Festival volunteer parking walking distance (often next to) your own private campsite!
+- Secure Leeds Festival volunteer parking within walking distance of (but often next to!) your own private campsite!

 - A private and secure Leeds Festival volunteer camping area within the main festival crew area.
 In here you'll also find the Hotbox festival office so we're always close-by if you need anything!

 - A Leeds Festival volunteer marquee with chairs, tables, charging points, hot water, free tea, coffee, and biscuits!

 - Access to Leeds Festival crew toilets and hot showers!